A Celiac’s Gluten Free Guide to South Korea

 Need a different translation card or country guide?
 Please see my landing page for all things gluten free, with guides and restaurant cards for Japan, Italy, Greece, Spain and more!

-Gluten Free Restaurants in Seoul
+Gluten free restaurants and bakeries in Seoul

 Note that references to Naver below are a reference to Naver map, essentially South Korea’s primary listing site for restaurants and cafes and other food and drink, like Yelp and Google Maps had a baby.
 It offers hyperlocal information, user reviews, menus, prices, and directions.

 • Gmanim (Google Maps link here); listed as Mananim Recipe on Naver: This restaurant, serving stir fry and soup dishes, has gluten free items marked on its menu and the owner/cook understands gluten restrictions well.
-This food was among our absolute favourites.
+This food was among Montana’s absolute favourites.
 One of their dishes was a non-spicy tteokbokki, which offered a great chance to try traditional Korean rice cakes without the red pepper paste that makes so many versions off limits.

 Gmanim South Korea Gluten Free restaurant in Seoul